 Step 5: Satellites link to each other

-For each satellite, identify 2-3 closely-related satellites and link from body text:
+For each satellite, pick 2-3 closely-related siblings and link them from body text:

 <!-- inside claude-api-streaming.mdx -->